apache/spark/docs/monitoring.md

     <td>spark.history.retainedApplications</td>
     <td>50</td>
     <td>
-      The number of application UIs to retain in the cache.
+      The number of applications to retain UI data for in the cache.
 If this cap is exceeded, then the oldest applications will be removed from the cache.
+If an application is not in the cache, it will have to be loaded from disk if its accessed from the UI.
     </td>
   </tr>
   <tr>